magic-jojo/tracker/docs/ConfigDB.md

 ### SetHome(avid, location) ###

 Set the Home location unconditionally.
+Location is a SLURL.
 This also adds the location region to the Locations list with unlimited dwell time.
+Note that the home location is URL-encoded, while Locations are not, so care must be taken when adding the home.

 ### AddLoc(avid, location, dwell=0, per=0) ###